luispuerto/luispuerto-net/_drafts/my-other-personality-trails.md

 > ...how you see the world and what kind of information you focus on.
 It may seem like your decisions are the most important, but a decision is only as good as the understanding that backs it up.

-It seems that I'm in between two worlds here... and more or less it's true in my opinion.
-I really think this has a really positive side.
+It seems that I'm in between two worlds here... they consider me observant (58%) vs. intuitive (42%), and more or less it's true in my opinion.
+I really think this has a really positive side, because you can end with the best of two worlds.

+I really able to dream, to wonder, to make questions and to think how to improve the world around me.
+And even sometimes I do it too much.
+However and at the same time, want to take into account reality, the current state of matters, data and facts,

 [^1]: I don't consider myself specially qualified to lead.
 I really like to learn about it and I think that most people have the wrong concept of leadership —the commanding one— while leading is really complex position more to do with helping to find your own way and perhaps pointing the direction —but this can easily be confuse with forcing to go in that direction.

+[^2]: Yeah, I love cities, specially big cities, where people is really social, I love NYC.
+However, don't get confuse, I love to explore, to camp away in the wild —not in a camping if possible— and enjoy the outdoors.